 Average levels of chromium [VI] in air near industrial areas may be 10 – 45 times higher than those in non-industrial areas.
 CAREX Canada estimates that exposures to chromium [VI] in outdoor air likely do not result in an increased risk of cancer (very low data quality).
 A data gap (moderate priority) was identified for chromium [IV] in indoor air.

 Only monitoring data for total chromium concentration are available for soil.
 Total chromium levels in soil vary widely from 5 – 1,500 mg/kg, depending on the type of rock from which the soil formed and the presence of nearby industrial activities.
 Soil near wood preservation plants, which use hexavalent chromium, had 25 times more total chromium content than uncontaminated soil.
 Chromium [VI] may also leach into surrounding soil via treated wood structures such as building foundations, railroad ties, and decks.[8,17]

 Searches of Environment Canada's National Pollutant Release Inventory (NPRI) yielded the following results on current potential for exposure to hexavalent chromium in Canada:

 Released into Environment

-Power generation, pulp & paper, metal plating, various manufacturing, waste treatment (207 companies)
+Power generation, pulp and paper, metal plating, various manufacturing, waste treatment (184 facilities)